Nitrolaunch/nitrolaunch/README.md

 - 🗃️ **Profiles**: Easily share settings across multiple instances, both client and server.
 - 💾 **Backups**: Create archived snapshots of the files you want, and not the ones you don't.
 - ⚡**Speed**: Probably one of the fastest launchers on the market.
 Download files concurrently with efficient caching and optimal disk usage.
-- 🛠️ **Deep Configuration**: Sensible defaults, but plenty of options and escape hatches to make MCVM work for you.
+- 🛠️ **Deep Configuration**: Sensible defaults, but plenty of options and escape hatches to make Nitrolaunch work for you.
-- 🔒 **Robustness**: A lot of design work has gone into making MCVM resilient, secure, and future-proof.
+- 🔒 **Robustness**: A lot of design work has gone into making Nitrolaunch resilient, secure, and future-proof.
-- ✅ **Compatability**: MCVM is designed to work on as many operating systems and architectures as possible.
+- ✅ **Compatability**: Nitrolaunch is designed to work on as many operating systems and architectures as possible.

 # 🚀 Getting Started

-To get started with MCVM, view our [user guide](https://mcvm-launcher.github.io/mcvm/docs/guide/).
+To get started with Nitrolaunch, view our [user guide](https://mcvm-launcher.github.io/mcvm/docs/guide/).

 # ➕ More Info

 ### Packages

-**_Packages_** are a big selling point of MCVM.
+**_Packages_** are a big selling point of Nitrolaunch.
 You simply configure what packages you want on a profile or instance and all the files you need for some addon are automatically installed.

 #### A universal format